Site C dam: Treaty 8 First Nations

+Impacts to wildlife

+Bear relocation

+The proposed flood zone will flood the Peace River Valley, a biodiverse area where four ecosystem zones meet that is home to a significant number of bears.
+In order to mitigate impacts on wildlife, BC Hydro proposed trapping, tranquilizing, and relocating the bears prior to the dam being filled.
+A permit to relocate the bears was filed on October 16, 2023, requesting permission to move the bears starting November 1, 2023.
+The permit application seeks to relocate the bears to artificially constructed bear dens made of straw bales while the bears are hibernating.
+The proposed relocation strategy was criticized as being dangerous for the bears and people moving them and for being untested.

+Endangered and threatened species

+B.C Hydro’s proposal to leave 45 structures of construction debris on the bottom of the Peace River upon flooding raised serious questions about the well-being of fish and their ecosystem within the community.
+The company argues that removing these structures could potentially harm fish and their habitat.
+However, residents, such as Wayne Sawchuk and Caitlin Vince, emphasize the importance of maintaining the reservoir’s cleanliness before inundation.
+Additionally, Vince, a long-term resident of Hudson’s Hope, says that the lack of awareness among residents about the proposal and the opportunity to provide input indicates a gap in community engagement and transparency.

 Alternatives

 BC Hydro achieved savings at $20/MWh, while the estimated savings were at $30/MWh.
 Columbia Treaty and non-treaty power now sold to the US, is available at approximately $30/MWh, equivalent to Site C quantities.
 BC Hydro determined in the 2013 Integrated Resource Plan, DSM 5, that more than double the amount of power from Site C could be obtained from conservation at up to $45/MWh.

 In 2017, Alberta received quotations for 600 MW of wind power at $37/MWh.

 When BC Hydro buys power from independent power producers they set a price as low as $76.20 per megawatt hour for intermittent power from wind farms, and as high as $133.80 for firm hydro power.
 The average price paid, as of 2010, was $100 per megawatt hour.
 Site C is expected to cost $83 per megawatt hour for firm hydro power.